 Two overriding issues face families owning so-called heritage businesses who wish to maintain sustained business success: achieving strong business performance and ensuring family harmony.

-A strategy that might be more focused on the wider set of opportunities that now are increasingly available might lead to a further strengthening of performance.
+A strategy that might be more focused on the wider set of opportunities that are now increasingly available might lead to a further strengthening of performance.

 The portfolio itself might be diverse.
 For instance, SUI’s portfolio consists of five different areas of business.
-Some parts of a given business portfolio might yield more stable cashflow returns than others, which might perhaps be focused on more growth.
+Some parts of a given business portfolio might yield more stable cashflow returns than others, which might perhaps be focused more on growth.

-When it comes to closing down of parts of a portfolio to free up resources for new investments, this might be seen as a “natural” entrepreneurial activity rather than a scaling back as such.
+When it comes to the closing down of parts of a portfolio to free up resources for new investments, this might be seen as a “natural” entrepreneurial activity rather than a scaling back as such.

-Raising more capital – say, for mergers or acquisitions – is also typically a family concern, often likely impact the concentration of ownership.
+Raising more capital – say, for mergers or acquisitions – is also typically a family concern, often likely to impact the concentration of ownership.
 Is the owning family comfortable with potential ownership dilution?
 Acquisitions might alternatively be financed through taking on more debt, of course, implying a higher degree of risk for the firm, with no dilution of ownership other than by ‘paying’ with shares in the company held by the owning family.
-But this would also be an issue of control and affects much more than the decision about whether to merge/acquire or not.
+But this would also be an issue of control and affects much more than the decision about whether to merge or acquire.
 Acquisition of new capital might typically be easier in the case of portfolios rather than when having a heritage firm.

 For many family business portfolios, having a particularly value-based culture is vital.
 Values typically directly influence investment strategies.
 Perhaps the most important aspect of this is the fact that as large a proportion as possible of the funds generated from the various entities within the firm’s portfolio should be reinvested by the firm, with only a relatively small fraction of the firm’s economic result being paid out as dividends.
 While some parts of a portfolio might generate reliable cash flows, others might be more suited for reinvestment.
-An owning family thereby has a much greater degree of flexibility when it comes to the withdrawal of cash from such business portfolio types of firms.
+An owning family thereby has a much greater degree of flexibility when it comes to the withdrawal of cash from such business portfolio-type firms.

 One way of viewing a portfolio might be according to its degree of risk.
 A portfolio might consist of the following four parts: